cessda/cessda.cvs.contentguide/management.md

 Choose your Agency from the drop-down list.
 The agency you can choose depends on your rights and role.
-If the Agency you require is not available you will need to discuss the possibility to add it with the Content Administrator, that is, the Service Owner of the CESSDA Vocabulary Service.
+If the Agency you require is not available you will need to discuss the possibility to add it with the Service Owner of the CESSDA Vocabulary Service.

 ### Language (source)